skuttleman/left-over.com/README.md

 ## Deployment

-The front end is automatically deployed to [netlify](https://app.netlify.com/sites/left-over-band/deploys) via githooks.
+The front end is automatically deployed to [netlify](https://app.netlify.com/sites/left-over-band/deploys) via githooks whenever `master` is updated.

 The back-end is deployed as a series of [AWS lambdas](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions).
 To build and deploy the zip files: